hypre-space/hypredrive/docs/usrman-src/api_reference.rst

 API Reference
 =============

-This chapter documents every public function exported by ``libHYPREDRV``.
-The reference below is generated directly from the Doxygen comments in ``include/HYPREDRV.h``.
+This chapter documents every public function that ``libHYPREDRV`` exports.
+Doxygen comments in ``include/HYPREDRV.h`` generate the detailed reference.

 Why use ``libHYPREDRV``?
 ------------------------

-The ``hypredrive`` executable is well-suited for file-based workflows: provide a matrix, a YAML configuration, and get a solution. ``libHYPREDRV`` serves the complementary use case: your application already has an assembled ``HYPRE_IJMatrix``/``HYPRE_IJVector`` in memory and needs a low-overhead path to HYPRE's solver stack, configurable at runtime from a YAML string or file.
+The ``hypredrive-cli`` executable supports file-based workflows.
+It reads a matrix and a YAML configuration, and then it calculates a solution. ``libHYPREDRV`` supports applications that already have HYPRE matrices and vectors in memory.
+A YAML string or file configures the HYPRE solver stack at run time.

 Typical benefits:

-- **Runtime configurability** — swap solvers and preconditioners without recompiling; pass different YAML strings in different code paths.
+- **Run-time configuration.** Change solvers and preconditioners without compilation.
+  Different code paths can use different YAML strings.
-- **Minimal boilerplate** — three to five ``HYPREDRV_*`` calls replace dozens of direct HYPRE API calls for common solver setups.
+- **Small integration layer.** Three to five ``HYPREDRV_*`` calls replace many direct HYPRE calls for common solver setups.
-- **Statistics and timing** — built-in timing infrastructure produces structured output for benchmarking; reuse statistics across repetitions.
+- **Statistics and timing.** The library produces structured timing data and keeps statistics across repetitions.
-- **Preconditioner reuse** — attach a long-lived preconditioner object across multiple right-hand sides or timesteps without rebuilding the setup phase.
+- **Preconditioner reuse.** Keep one preconditioner for multiple right-hand sides or time steps without another setup phase.

 Usage Notes
 -----------